justin-cagle/pomotivity/README.md

-Note: Pomotivity was fully vibe-coded in a couple of hours with Google Antigravity.
+Note: Pomotivity was initially vibe-coded in a couple of hours with Google Antigravity.
+Claude Code was used to fix the errors that Antigravity left behind.
 I created it entirely for my own use because my doctor said I need to try to move more during the day, but it's here if you want to try it.
 Feel free to contribute to or fork this project.

 # 🍅 Pomotivity